 “You have the ocean beneath you ...”

 “Dirty, polluted, and full of bacteria.”

-The government fears the panic more so than the virus itself.
+The government fears the panic more than the virus itself.
 Possible attacks on the Chinese district are almost unavoidable.
 The Police are prepared for violence towards Chinese and other Asian races.
 The prime minister is calling for everyone to return to their home islands and be with their families.
 To return to nature and survive on their own, just like in old times.
 The government hasn’t taken any additional measures so far as it would only provoke panic.
 Bigger companies and stores have taken their own prevention measures today, by introducing distancing between consumers.
-In the local Telekom center, they even have lines on the ground, separating them by one meter.
+In the local Telekom centre, they even have lines on the ground, separating them by one meter.

 Most hotels are closed.
-In one of the resorts, they measure temperature on the entrance.
+In one of the resorts, they measure body temperature at the entrance.
 Bigger companies have sent their employees home, back to their villages.
 They weren’t fired, just sent home until further notice.
 This way the city is less crowded thus lowering the risk of violence.
 Black markets have disappeared from the streets.
 The Police closed down all markets besides the main, central one.
 There are fewer people on the streets with each passing day.
-Yet there are still individuals, that scream “Corona” as a white foreigner walks by.
+Yet there are still individuals, who scream “Corona” as a white foreigner walks by.